Talking with Your Doctor

 Here are some questions to ask your surgeon.

-- What will be done during the operation?
+- What will be done during the surgery?

 - What are the risks?
 What problems may occur because of this surgery?